Green Snack Board for St. Patrick’s Day

 The Dip

-- Spinach hummus garnished with cilantro (more on that below)
+- Spinach hummus garnished with cilantro (see my recipe below)

-- Be sure to keep the seaweed snacks and any other dry items away from the fresh produce so the moisture doesn’t soften anything it shouldn’t (I learned this one the
+- Be sure to keep the seaweed snacks and any other dry items away from the fresh produce so the moisture doesn’t soften anything it shouldn’t.
+(Trust me, I learned this one the

 hardsoft way).